Wisenheim/yarmin/README.md

 ### What is this repository for? ###

-* This repo contains a try to extend the OCaml language, adding some utilities.
+* This repo presents an open source project for extanding the OCaml language, adding some utilities.
 * Version 2017.01
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)